 Patagonia by Land & Sea: Extensive exploration of Patagonia’s top highlights

-Hike in iconic Torres del Paine National Park, then cruise remote Patagonian waters on a first class expedition ship.
+Start in the cosmopolitan city of Buenos Aires before flying to the southernmost city in the world and cruise remote Patagonian waters on a first class expedition ship.
 Search for penguins, guanaco, and other rare Patagonian wildlife, and circle the legendary Cape Horn and Tierra del Fuego.
-Finish your trip with time in cosmopolitan Buenos Aires.
+Hike in iconic Torres del Paine National Park before finishing in Chile's capital Santiago.

 - Includes accommodations at first class hotels that reflect the best of local culture